emiliaveikkola/Wqq_analysis/README.md

 # Wqq_analysis

-A small ROOT-based analysis project.
+A ROOT-based analysis project.
 C++ headers live in `interface/`, sources in `src/`, and ROOT macros in `make/`.
 A Makefile builds a shared library from `src/` and then runs macros that drive the analysis.

 ## Repository layout
 ```